Eomys/pyleecan-doc/tuto_multisimulation.rst

        )
    ]

-Results from DataKeepers are stored in a dict containing ndarray with DataKeeper.keeper(output) or DataKeeper.error_keeper(simu) results.
+Results from DataKeepers are stored in a dict whose keys are the data symbol and values are ndarray containing results from DataKeeper.keeper(output) or DataKeeper.error_keeper(simu).
 Each ndarray has the shape of the multi-simulation: 2×3 in this case.

 Running *VarParam*
 ^^^^^^^^^^^^^^^^^^